Levittown, New York: Education

 Levittown is served primarily by two public school districts, the Island Trees Union Free School District with approximately 2,574 students and the Levittown Union Free School District with approximately 7,380 students.
 A small portion of the northwest corner of the hamlet is served by the East Meadow Union Free School District.

 The Island Trees Union Free School District serves northeastern Levittown, and portions of Bethpage, Seaford and Plainedge.
 The district hosts Island Trees High School, Island Trees Memorial Middle School, Michael F. Stokes Elementary School, and J. Fred Sparke Elementary School.

 In 1982, Island Trees gained national attention from the United States Supreme Court case Board of Education v.
 Pico.
 The case determined that students' first amendment rights were violated when the school board removed several books it found objectionable from the high school's library.

 The Levittown Union Free School District, which also serves North Wantagh and the northern portion of Seaford, has two high schools: Division Avenue and General Douglas MacArthur, one career and technical institute: Gerald R. Claps Career & Technical Center, two middle schools: Wisdom Lane and Jonas Salk, and six elementary schools: Abbey Lane, East Broadway, Gardiners Avenue, Lee Road, Northside, and Summit Lane.
 The Levittown School District dates back to the 19th century, originally called the Jerusalem School District of the Town of Hempstead.

 Private schools include the Maria Montessori School, The Progressive School of Long Island, and the South Shore Christian Elementary and Secondary School located in the former Geneva M Gallow Elementary School building.
 Vocational schools available are the Brittany Beauty School, Hunter Business School, and the New York Chiropractic College.

 Infrastructure

 Transportation

 Although there is no passenger rail service in Levittown proper, the Long Island Rail Road provides service from the Hicksville and Bethpage stations on its Main Line and from the Wantagh and Bellmore stations on the Babylon Branch.

-Levittown, along with the remainder of Nassau County, is served by the Nassau Inter-County Express (NICE) bus system.
+Levittown, along with the remainder of Nassau County, is served by the Nassau Inter-County Express (NICE) bus system along Hempstead Turnpike.

 Republic Airport, in neighboring East Farmingdale, handles general aviation and charter services; the nearest commercial airports are Long Island MacArthur Airport in Ronkonkoma and John F. Kennedy International Airport and LaGuardia Airport in New York City proper.

+Major roads

+NY 24 runs west–east directly through the town, otherwise known as Hempstead Turnpike.
+This road features locally owned family businesses as well as many prominent chains, and it is the busiest and most congested road in Levittown.

+Wantagh Parkway marks the western border of Levittown, with an exit onto Loring Road, a north–south local roadway.
+Gardiners Avenue also runs north-south through the center of the town, which becomes Jerusalem Avenue north of NY 24.
+Wantagh Avenue is the main north-south road on the eastern edge of Levittown.

+North Jerusalem Road (Old Jerusalem Road east of Gardiners Avenue) is a major west–east road that marks the southern border of Levittown to Wantagh.